dpluong/chip-8/docs/PROJECT DOCUMENT.md

 ## Release Overview
 All team members should only work on the features planned for the next release, without the approval from all team members.

-Release 1:
+Release 1 (Feb 6, 2019):
 - Emulator

-Release 2:
+Release 2 (Feb 27, 2019):
 - CHIP8 Tool (Exact Tool Undecided)

-Release 3:
+Release 3 (Mar 13, 2019):
 - One CHIP 8 Game

-Release 4:
+Release 4 (Apr 8, 2019):
 - Visualizer
 - Second CHIP 8 Game

 ## Detailed Release 1 Plan & Schedule
 Everyone will be working on the emulator for the first release.
-For now, all group members can work on any part of the emulator as they choose.
+For now, all group members can work on any part of the emulator as they choose, as long other group members are aware of their selected role.
-As the strengths of the group members are seen during the first release, members may be assigned to specific roles for future release.
+As the strengths of the group members are seen during the first release, members may be assigned to specific roles for future releases.

 The plan shall be separated into weeks, with the separator being the weekly meetings.
-For the first release, there are 3 weeks, and thus 3 parts.
+For the first release, there are 3 weeks.

 FINISH BY Week 1 (Jan 21, 2019):
 - Project Document

 Week 1 Meeting Agenda:
 - Work on Project Presentation

 Project Presentation (Jan 23, 2019):
 - Presentation should be finished by 11AM

 FINISH BY Week 2 (Jan 28, 2019):
-- Around 25% of the emulator complete (Not expected to function at this stage) Week 2 Meeting Agenda:
+- Around 25% of the emulator complete (Not expected to function at this stage)

+Week 2 Meeting Agenda:
-- Work on emulator (try for basic frontend and 50% of emulator complete) FINISH BY Week 3 (Feb 4, 2019):
+- Work on emulator (try for basic frontend and 50% of emulator complete)

+FINISH BY Week 3 (Feb 4, 2019):
 - Completed emulator frontend
 - Completed emulator backend

 Week 3 Meeting Agenda:
 - Testing emulator and fixing bugs

 Release 1 Due Date (Feb 6, 2019):
 - Emulator production-ready and sent to the instructor

+The expected items that will need to be created for the emulator:
+- Frontend Display
+- Frontend CHIP8 Keyboard Input
+- Frontend CHIP8 Code Input
+- CHIP8 Code Parser
+- CHIP8 Virtual Machine
+    - Chip8 CPU (Stack, Registers)
+    - Chip8 Memory
+    - Chip8 Video Card
+- Open framework for future visualizer work